voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

     # Create a view that only contains cats and dogs
     view = dataset.filter_labels("ground_truth", F("label").is_in(["cat", "dog"]))

-    # By default, `default_classes` will be used to populate the COCO categories
+    # By default, only the observed classes will be stored as COCO categories
     view.export(
         labels_path="/tmp/coco1.json",
         dataset_type=fo.types.COCODetectionDataset,
     )

-    # But, since we're only interested in exporting cats and dogs, we can override
-    # this by manually providing the `classes` argument
+    # However, if desired, we can explicitly provide a classes list
     view.export(
         labels_path="/tmp/coco2.json",
         dataset_type=fo.types.COCODetectionDataset,
-        classes=["cat", "dog"],
-    )

-    # Equivalently, we can clear `default_classes` first so that the observed
-    # labels (only cats and dogs in this case) will be used
-    dataset.default_classes = None
-    view.export(
-        labels_path="/tmp/coco3.json",
-        dataset_type=fo.types.COCODetectionDataset,
+        classes=dataset.default_classes,
     )

 .. _supported-export-formats: